MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/activate-office-by-using-active-directory.md

 - Windows Server 2012 R2
 - Windows Server 2012

-Review the [System requirements for Office](https://products.office.com/office-system-requirements) to determine which operating systems are supported by the volue licensed version of Office, Project, or Visio that you're using.
+Review the [System requirements for Office](https://products.office.com/office-system-requirements) to determine which operating systems are supported by the volume licensed version of Office, Project, or Visio that you're using.
 For example, Office Professional Plus 2019 is supported on Windows 10 but isn't supported on Windows 8.1.

 ### Configure Active Directory-based activation

-To configure Active Directory-based activation, you must have Domain Adminsitrator and Enterprise Administrator credentials.
+To configure Active Directory-based activation, you must have Domain Administrator and Enterprise Administrator credentials.

 1. Sign in to a domain controller in Active Directory and use Server Manager to install the Volume Activation Services role.
 2. Sign in to the [Volume Licensing Service Center](https://www.microsoft.com/licensing/servicecenter/default.aspx) and get your KMS key for your version of Office.